-Every community needs to be made aware and included in this campaign, because it is critical for everyone to be aware and also find out there trafficking footprints.
-Being aware if they are, knowingly or unknowingly, responsible for creating the demand for purchased sex.
-The horrific supply and demand lead to human trafficking of vulnerable women, underage girls, and boys.
+Every community needs to be made aware of and included in this campaign, because it is critical for everyone to be aware of their trafficking foot prints and how one is responsible for creating the demand for purchased sex.
+The horrific supply and demand chain leads to human trafficking of vulnerable women, underage girls and boys.

 - Who are our Partners?

 Missing Link Trust works across the board with partners, artists and other nonprofit organisations.
 Please visit our partner section to know more details.